 Tunku Abdul Rahman Marine Park

-The Tunku Abdul Rahman Marine Park (TAR Marine Park), in western Sabah (Borneo) deserves a mention here too.
+Tunku Abdul Rahman Marine Park (TAR Marine Park), in western Sabah (Borneo) deserves a mention here, too.
 Primarily known for its impressive macro life, that’s not all this area has to offer.
-If you can tear yourself away from critter hunting on the reef, you have a good chance of spotting the rays, reef sharks and sea turtles that also frequent the park, and during March and April you may well be rewarded with a whale shark encounter.
+If you can tear yourself away from critter hunting on the reef, you have a good chance of spotting the rays, reef sharks and sea turtles that also frequent the park.
+Furthermore, you may well be rewarded with a whale shark encounter during March or April.

 The WWII Wrecks of Kuching